pavelsolis/Replication-Folder/README.md

 ## Code Workflow (Optional)
-Below is the order of the files called by the main files in the Codes subfolders to assist in following the codes.
+Below is the order of the scripts called by the main files in the Codes subfolders to assist in following the codes.

 In the Tidy subfolder, data_clean.EXT calls the following files:
 1. \<Ordered list of files called by data_clean.EXT\>